the-teachingRSE-project/competencies/competencies.md

 becomes far more important in order to stimulate sound decision-making.
 The RSE learns how to operate and manipulate computers and hence has a special obligation to critically evaluate their use and their outputs:
 Is the model fit for purpose?
-Are the results consistent with theory or observations?
+Are the results consistent with theory and/or observations?
 Can the amount of trust I put into a result be reasonably explained?
 For these reasons, caution, a culture of critical thinking, and care of "putting human judgement in the loop" (in practical means, increasing the opportunities for making results explainable) can mitigate problems.